 You might need to adjust this amount if it includes foreign capital gains or qualified dividends.
 To learn more, see the Form 1116 instructions, under Foreign Qualified Dividends and Capital Gains (Losses).

-Because a portion of the dividend from your international stock fund is qualified dividend, they want you to learn how to adjust the income and give the already adjusted amount.
-If you actually attempt to read the 24-page Form 1116 instructions, you’ll see confusing adjustment procedures such as dividing your dividends into different buckets and multiplying them by 0, 0.4054, and 0.5405 respectively.
+Because a portion of the dividend from your international stock fund is qualified dividend, they want you to read the 24-page Form 1116 instructions to learn how to adjust the income and give the already adjusted amount.
+If you actually attempt to read the instructions, you’ll see confusing adjustment procedures such as dividing your dividends into different buckets and multiplying them by 0, 0.4054, and 0.5405 respectively.
 Good luck with that!

-Then you see in the instructions an adjustment exception that you may qualify for, but it isn’t easy to find how you can choose to use the adjustment exception.
-I daresay the majority of Form 1116’s filed using H&R Block software are wrong, because users don’t realize what that fine-print note means and they don’t activate the adjustment exception (available only in the Forms mode).
+You may not realize there’s an adjustment exception that you may qualify for.
+If you qualify for the adjustment exception, you can do it correctly in H&R Block software only if you follow How to Enter Foreign Tax Credit Form 1116 in H&R Block.
+I daresay the majority of Form 1116’s filed using H&R Block software are wrong because users don’t realize what that fine-print note means and they don’t activate the adjustment exception available only in the Forms mode.

 Some other software such as FreeTaxUSA doesn’t adjust the foreign income, period.
 It produces a wrong tax return when you don’t qualify for the adjustment exception.